moatazsaad/msml641-project/reports/week10.md

 * TF-IDF evaluation: 5-fold cross-validation
 * Tests passing: 12/12
 * Final trained model: not completed yet
+* *14/14 (100%) found the overall format helpful for understanding what they were getting into.
+* 14/14 (100%) found it easy to navigate
+* 9/14 (64%) wanted more professor-specific signals.
+* 3/14 (21%) asked about courses with no reviews, motivating the grade-distribution fallback.

 ## Challenges / blockers